hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Only then, you can actually decide what to optimize.

 Sometimes, the cost of your time might outweigh and potential cost savings.
 Other times, it might be more advantageous to get a larger database.
 On some occasions, your best option is to start tweaking SQL queries.
-And that is the fun part.
+And that is the fun part that we will deal with.

 ### Our toy dataset
 Throughout this article, we will be using a toy dataset with data for a fictitious website.
-We have tables of users, posts, comments, and visits.
-The data is pseudo-randomly generated (see linked repository), and serves only for to show how to tweak queries.
+We have tables of `users`, `posts`, `comments`, and `visits`.
+The data is pseudo-randomly generated (see [this repository](https://github.com/hrubanj/database-playground)), and serves only for to show how to tweak queries.
-If you look into the data, you might discover some nonsensical patterns.
-We could avoid many of those by using a more nuanced data generation process with more constraints, but it is not necessary for our use case.

 ### Horses for courses (OLAP vs. OLTP)